+44 (0)20 7822 1200

 Ruth assisted Marie Louise Kinsler on Ministry of Defence v Iraqi Civilians UKSC 25, a case involving claims made by more than 600 Iraqi civilians alleging maltreatment at the hands of the Ministry of Defence.
 It was a complex conflicts of law case which focused on the interpretation of the Foreign Limitation Periods Act 1984.

-Ruth accepts instructions from players, clubs and regulatory authorities.
-She has a particular interest in contractual disputes.
+Ruth accepts instructions from players, clubs and regulatory authorities with clients ranging from self-employed tennis coaches to the Clay Pigeon Shooting Association.
+She has a particular interest in employment and sponsorship disputes.

 During her time with the Master of the Rolls she worked on Banco Santander Totta SA v Companhia de Carris de Ferro de Lisboa SA and others EWCA 1267, the first appeal from the Financial List.